-When he took the podium to deliver the "I Have a Dream" speech in Washington, D.C. on Aug.
-28, 1963, Martin Luther King wasn't even going to utter that immortal line — then fate interceded.
+When he took the podium to deliver the "I Have A Dream" speech in Washington, D.C. on August 28, 1963, Martin Luther King wasn't even going to utter that immortal line — then fate interceded.

 “Don’t use the lines about ‘I have a dream’,” adviser Wyatt Walker told King, according to The Guardian.
 “It’s trite, it’s cliche.
 You’ve used it too many times already.”

 King had indeed used the line before: once at a Detroit rally and again at a Chicago fundraiser.
 This speech, to be broadcast on all three television networks and thus a much wider audience, had to be different, his advisers said.

 “I am happy to join with you today in what will go down in history as the greatest demonstration for freedom in the history of our nation.”

 To King’s advisers, not going with the “I have a dream” rhetoric also made sense given the March on Washington’s schedule.
 Originally, planners allotted the speakers five minutes each, with King speaking in the middle for that same length of time.
 One of King’s advisers, attorney and speechwriter Clarence Jones, pushed for an alternative arrangement the night before — unwittingly helping to set the stage for a historical speech by giving King more time with which he could tell people about his dream.

 “I said you run the risk…that after he speaks a lot of the people at the march will get up and leave,” Jones told WTOP.